-Example: In the image above, the Brush in hex J3 degrades LOS between the NVA Squad in J2 and the Marine Squad in J4 (all hexes at Level-O).
+Example: In the image at the bottom right of page 26, the Brush in hex M5 degrades LOS between the French Squad in M6 and the German Squad in M4 (all hexes at Level-0).

 LOS traced through blocking/degrading terrain obstacles that rise to a higher total hex level than both the attacker's and target's hex level is blocked/ degraded.